Limited Time: Buy 2 Plugins Get 2 Free | Shop Now »

 4. Switch ports that are connected to SoundGrid devices should be assigned to the PVID** that matches the SoundGrid VLAN ID.
 All non-SoundGrid ports should be assigned with a different VLAN ID and PVID**.

-5. If you are using two network switches that share SoundGrid devices between them—alongside other VLANs that run non-SoundGrid protocols, do not use a tagged port* (trunk) to connect the switches.
+5. If you are using 2 network switches that share SoundGrid devices between them, alongside other VLANs that run non-SoundGrid protocols, use a trunk port to connect both switches.
+Tag* the non-SoundGrid VLAN on both switches, and leave the SoundGrid VLAN untagged.
+Since the trunk line carries transmissions from different VLANs, make sure you have adequate bandwidth.

 *Tagged vs. Untagged port: A tagged port (i.e., a trunk port) is used to transfer the traffic of multiple VLANs between two or more switches, whereas an untagged or "access" port accepts traffic for a single VLAN and is suitable for ports connected to end devices (e.g., a SoundGrid Server, I/O, or host computer).